 South American Food – How to Feast Your Way Through the Continent

-We’ve got the top 14 specialties in South America you won’t want to miss and one sensational tip to help make the most of your culinary journey.
+We’ve got the top 14 specialties of South American food that you won’t want to miss – and one sensational tip to help make the most of your culinary journey.

 Traditional food is a huge deal in South America and, by consequence, in all our tours, no matter where in the continent we guide our guests.
 Thanks to the international fame many Latin dishes have garnered (specialties like ceviche, empanada and asado are household names, nowadays) we’re finding more and more travellers are stepping foot in the continent fully-informed and with list in hand, ready to devour South America, one appetising bite at a time.